Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 •  •  •
 </p>

-The next chapter turns to the practicalities of building a robust process for stra-tegic planning.
+The next chapter turns to the practicalities of building a robust process for strategic planning.
 It starts with observations on why strategic planning is difficult.

 ## 3. STRATEGIC PLANNING PROCESS
 Here, the strategic planning process is codified.
 It is derived by reviewing the obstacles to efficient planning and ends with the workflow.